 The Genealogy Gems Podcast Episode #211 with Lisa Louise Cooke

 In this episode, host and producer Lisa Louise Cooke talks with Barry Moreno, Historian at Ellis Island.
-Hear about the life cycle of this busy U.S. immigration station (1892-1954) and Barry’s research into thousands of Ellis Island employees?men and women?who worked there.
+Hear about the life cycle of this busy U.S. immigration station (1892-1954) and Barry’s research into thousands of Ellis Island employees who worked there.

 A giant genealogy lost-and-found!
 Two listeners write in about rescuing old artifacts and returning them to those who might be interested.

 Military Minutes contributor Michael Strauss talks about Official Military Personnel Files for 20th-century US servicemen and women?files that were unfortunately partially destroyed.
 Hear what he learned about his grandfather.

 National Archives Citizen Archivist Project, reported by The Archive Lady, Melissa Barker